Draussenduscher/Marginalia/README.md

 ## Just HTML and CSS

+### Minimum example

 The minimal example uses

 1. Radio buttons (none or just one side note can be active)
 2. Labels of these buttons as clickable links

-This solution works with more than one side note, of course.
-The radio buttons need to have unique
+Marginalia works with more than one side note, of course.
+The radio buttons need to have unique ids.

+### Enhanced example

+Marginalia can easily be upgraded, e.g. with

+- CSS transitions for z-index, opacity

+### Adjustments

+Take care of the heights of column and side notes.
+Sides must disappear completely when inactive.

+## To be done

+- Keyboard operation

+## How it works

+Radio buttons make sure that none or just one side is active at any time.
+This keeps the reader focused at the main column.
+Neither Show and Hide labels nor the side notes can ever overlap.

+Inactive side notes are hidden behind the column.
+They are placed top aligned with the relevant paragraph or div in the main column when active.
+A simple transition can make it obvious to the reader where it came from.